Nicole’s Butter Rum Cake

-When I worked at the Mount Vernon Stable in Baltimore, one of the owners used to make THE BEST Butter Rum Cake.
+When I worked at the Mount Vernon Stable in Baltimore, one of the owners used to make THE BEST Butter Rum Cake, but I never knew the recipe.
 After I moved back to the islands, I experimented and this is my version of that Butter Rum Cake recipe.
 I often use the recipe in my Cooking with Rum cooking class and my guests have raved about how much they love it.
-So, when I was approached to do a segment on Ainsley Harriott’s Caribbean Kitchen TV show I didn’t hesitate to choose this recipe.
+So, when I was approached to do a segment on Ainsley Harriott's Caribbean Kitchen TV show I didn't hesitate to choose my Butter Rum Cake recipe.
 I hope you love it too!

 - ½ Cup chopped walnuts

 - ½ Cup butter

 - 3 Tablespoons plus ½ Cup vegetable oil

 - 1 3.4 oz box instant vanilla pudding (yes, really!)